 - Bring alcoholic beverages into or out of an event where such beverages are being distributed legally.

-For additional information, including a summary of state law, resources for assistance, and educational guidelines or programming, contact the Department of Campus Activities, the Health Center, the UC Reservations Office, Counseling and Psychological Services (CAPS) or the Dean of Students Office.
+For additional information, including a summary of state law, resources for assistance, and educational guidelines or programming, contact the Center for Student Involvement , the Student Centers Conference & Reservation Services Office, Counseling and Psychological Services (CAPS), UH Wellness, or the Dean of Students Office.

 The Distribution of Alcoholic Beverages Policy does not apply to football game tailgating activities.
 Football tailgates are governed by the General Rules for Tailgating administered by the Athletics Department.
 Tailgate sponsors should register with and secure the General Rules for Tailgating from the Athletics Department.